A Digital Platform for Precision Oncology

 Demonstration Clip

-Digital biosensors intend to rapidly detect multiple diseases from saliva or blood on the molecular level.
+Digital biosensors intend to rapidly detect multiple infectious diseases and cancerous biomarkers from saliva or blood on the molecular level.

 Microchips made from graphene are printed into solid-state, semiconducting biosensors.